markszabo/strava-goals/README.md

 # strava-goals

-An automation to send weekly emails about my progress towards my Strava goals
+An automation to send weekly emails about my progress towards my Strava goals:

-My Strava goals are:

 * 10 km excercise per week (Monday-Sunday)
 * 100 km excercise per calendar month

+These can be adjusted in the beginning of [main.py](./main.py).

 ## Setup